-Medical Cost Sharing - How it Works in generalMedical cost sharing is an affordable way to take care of unforseen medical expenses.
+Medical Cost Sharing - How it Works in generalMedical cost sharing is how we take care of unforseen medical expenses.
 It is becoming popular due to the ACA (Obamacare) mandate that requires individuals to purchase health insurance.
 Members of certain health care cost sharing ministries are exempt from this requirement under the religious exemption outlined in sections 1501 and 5000A of the ACA.
-Many thousands are finding they save money and have better health care options when participating in such a community.
+Many thousands are finding they have better health care options when participating in such a community.

 Members of these "health sharing" groups commit to pay a certain amount each month towards any medical expenses that members in their group may have.
 The organizations themselves provide tools to help streamline their members' donations and make sure they make it to other members who are in need that month.
 Members are generally required to examine costs prior to making health care decisions which keeps costs low.
 Some ministries help negotiate lower health care costs for their membership with doctors and hospitals etc. These savings are passed on to their members.
 Members of medical cost sharing ministries are not tied into any specific network of doctors or hospitals.
 Health sharing members have greater autonomy in making decisions relative to their own health care.

 To give some specifics, we recommend joining Liberty HealthShare.
-Our program options range from as low as $107 a month for an individual under 30 to $449 for a family on the most comprehensive program, where our members share in 100% of eligible medical costs up to $1,000,000 per incident.
-The annual unshared amount for an individual is only $500, $1000 for a couple and $1500 for a family.
+Our program options range from as low as $107 a month for an individual under 30 for the basic program (70% of medical costs eligible for sharing up to $125,000 per incident after AUA) to $449 for a family on the most comprehensive program, where our members share in all eligible medical costs up to $1,000,000 per incident.* The annual unshared amount (AUA) for an individual is only $500, $1000 for a couple and $1500 for a family.

 In summary, health care cost sharing groups are an increasingly popular way to pay for unforeseen medical costs.
 They present many advantages to individuals and families who share similar religious beliefs.
 They exist solely for the benefit of their membership.
 They provide a legal method to 'opt-out' of the ACA (Obamacare).
 Using modern technology, they provide tools to help their members share medical costs on a monthly basis without any extra hassle.
 Medical cost sharing groups help their members pay unexpected medical cost.
 Consider joining us to take charge of your health care!